RocketChat/Rocket.Chat.js.SDK/README.md

 [asteroid]: https://www.npmjs.com/package/asteroid

-# Rocket.Chat Bot Driver
+# Rocket.Chat Node.js SDK

-An agnostic interface for bot adaptors to interact with Rocket.Chat
+Application interface for server methods and message stream subscriptions.

 ## Overview

+Using this package third party apps can control and query a Rocket.Chat server instance, via Asteroid login and method calls as well as DDP for subscribing to stream events.

-Rocket.Chat makes it easy for bot makers to provide the best solutions and experience for their community.
-The internal Hubot and adapter enables chat-ops workflows and multi-channel, multi-user, public and private interactions.
+Designed especially for chat automation, this SDK makes it easy for bot and integration developers to provide the best solutions and experience for their community.

-This package provides the core interface to subscribe to message streams, send messages and query user details.
+For example, the Hubot Rocketchat adapter uses this package to enable chat-ops workflows and multi-channel, multi-user, public and private interactions.

-We have more bot features and adapters on the roadmap and encourage the community to implement this driver to provide adapters for their bot framework or platform of choice.
+We have more bot features and adapters on the roadmap and encourage the community to implement this SDK to provide adapters for their bot framework or platform of choice.

 ## API